-- 1 The purpose of this report is to confirm the direction determined for the third year of the Long Term Plan 2018-2028. - This report provides an overview of the forecasted projects and services for the Ardlussa Community Board in 2020/2021.
-It includes any variations from what was anticipated in year three of the Long Term Plan 2018-2028 ("LTP") especially with consideration that the Fiordland Community Board is a new entity and has responsibility for a geographic area including multiple towns and townships and rural areas.
+- 1 The purpose of this report is to confirm the direction determined for the third year of the Long Term Plan 2018-2028. - This report provides an overview of the forecasted projects and services for the Northern Community Board in 2020/2021.
+It includes any variations from what was anticipated in year three of the Long Term Plan 2018-2028 ("LTP") especially with consideration that the Northern Community Board is a new entity and has responsibility for a geographic area including multiple towns and townships and rural areas.

 - 3 The purpose of Local Government is to enable local decision-making and to promote the social, economic, environmental and cultural well-being of communities in the present and in the future. - 4 Direction-setting provides an opportunity for community boards to outline their vision and plan for the future.
 It enables goal setting, support for community-led initiatives and leadership, and helps to ensure that communities consider the levels of service they want. - Direction-setting helps to inform the Council work programme for each board as well as how they will provide support for their local communities outside of the Council work programme.
 This may involve setting aside funds for grant allocations, identifying areas of need, and allocating funds to have a third-party deliver a programme in the community board area or community of interest. - The Annual Plan process ensures that planned community initiatives, projects and rates align with the LTP overall strategic vision.
-Where extraordinary projects or changes to the level of service are needed outside of the LTP process, the Annual Plan provides an opportunity to raise these to ensure the on-going needs of the community are met. - 7 The Ardlussa Community Board has identified the following variances for year three of the LTP 2018-2028: - There are currently no projects planned for 2020/2021.
-This is unchanged from year three of the Long Term Plan. - There were no significant changes to rates from what was planned for year three of the Long Term Plan. - The direction-setting provided by the Ardlussa Community Board, including any variances, may be incorporated into Council's draft Annual Plan for 2020/2021.
-Where there are significant changes from the LTP, public consultation is proposed to take place in March/April 2020 so that the community and wider District stakeholders have an opportunity to give feedback on any changes proposed.
+Where extraordinary projects or changes to the level of service are needed outside of the LTP process, the Annual Plan provides an opportunity to raise these to ensure the on-going needs of the community are met. - 7 The Northern Community Board has identified the following variances for year three of the LTP 2018-2028: - The only significant proposed change to projects from what was planned for year three of the Long Term Plan, is the upgrade of the SE catchment of the Lumsden Stormwater system.
+This project was originally anticipated to be completed in 2019/2020 however this project has been deferred to be scoped in 2020/2021, with capital works to commence in 2021/2022. - Proposed changes to operational expenditure are for various increased maintenance budgets as a result of health and safety implications and asset management, as well as local contributions to footpath renewals in Mossburn, which are eligible for NZTA funding.

-- 9 The final Annual Plan, including changes made as a result of consultation, will be adopted by Council in June 2020 and will be used to set rates for the year beginning 1 July 2020. - 10 This report outlines two options for consideration by the community board; to accept the direction as proposed in the report, or to make amendments to the direction proposed.
+- The direction-setting provided by the Northern Community Board, including any variances, may be incorporated into Council's draft Annual Plan for 2020/2021.
+Where there are significant changes from the LTP, public consultation is proposed to take place in March/April 2020 so that the community and wider District stakeholders have an opportunity to give feedback on any changes proposed. - 9 The final Annual Plan, including changes made as a result of consultation, will be adopted by Council in June 2020 and will be used to set rates for the year beginning 1 July 2020. - 10 This report outlines two options for consideration by the community board; to accept the direction as proposed in the report, or to make amendments to the direction proposed.